coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 :::

 ### Confirm OP\_Return Output
-11. Before Signing the transaction in your wallet, verify the transaction outputs to ensure they include an OP\_Return output.
+11. Before signing the transaction in your wallet, verify the transaction outputs to ensure they include an OP\_Return output.
 The OP\_Return output is where your redeem\_script is saved and is essentially used to redeem your staked Bitcoin.
 There may be two or three outputs, but at least one should always be OP\_Return.
 Abort the transaction if it doesn't include the OP\_Return output.

 <p align="center">
 ![dual-staking-on-core](../../../../static/img/dual-staking/dual-staking-15.png)